 From this consultation process we developed a mission, vision and goals that we need to achieve to enable people we serve to live their best lives.
 A draft strategy was presented to our Board and ratified in February 2020.
 At the heart of this final strategy and each of the 6 high level goals and 42 objectives, is that all services plans are built on the principles set out in the United Nations Convention on the Rights of Person s with Disabilities(UNCRPD).

-out under the UNCRPD will be a central test of the success of delivering on this strategy.
+Progressing the rights of individuals as set out under the UNCRPD will be a central test of the success of delivering on this strategy.
 While we were ready to launch our new strategy in March 2020, the COVID-19 pandemic has demanded huge focus and time to ensure safety in service delivery.